Refined disk potentials for immersed Lagrangian surfaces: Introduction

 Consider almost complex structures $J$ on $X^{\circ}$ that are cylindrical at the negative ends of $X^\circ$ with respect to a generic contact form on the boundary-at-infinity of $X^\circ$ (the union of the contact spheres $S_{j}^{3}$).
 Fix an orientation and a spin structure on $L^{\circ}$.
 Choose one of the basepoints $\zeta=\st_j$ and let $\mathcal{M}(\zeta)$ be the moduli space of Maslov index~2 holomorphic disks with boundary on $L^{\circ}$ that pass through $\zeta$, and with an arbitrary number of boundary punctures asymptotic to Reeb chords of $\Lambda$ in the negative end of $X^\circ$.
 If $u\in\mathcal{M}(\zeta)$, then its boundary $\partial u$ defines a monomial $[\del u]$ in $CE(\Lambda;\C[\pi_{1}(L^{\circ})])$ as follows.
 Starting at the basepoint $\zeta$ and following the boundary $\partial u$, we read off boundary arcs between adjacent punctures (completed to loops using reference paths) and Reeb chords at the punctures.
 This gives the monomial $[\del u]$; see Section~\ref{subsec:ce_pot} and Figure~\ref{fig:pot_ce_ref}.

 \begin{thm} For generic $J$, $\mathcal{M}(\zeta)$ is a compact oriented $0$-manifold.
 Define

-where $(-1)^{\epsilon(u)}$ is the orientation sign of the solution $u$ induced by the spin structure on $L^{\circ}$.
-Then $W_{L}(\zeta)$ is a degree~0 cycle.
+(recall that $\zeta=\star_{j}$ is one of the base points in the definition of the Chekanov--Eliashberg algebra) where $(-1)^{\epsilon(u)}$ is the orientation sign of the solution $u$ induced by the spin structure on $L^{\circ}$.
+Then $W_{L}(\zeta)$ is a degree~0 cycle in $CE(\Lambda;\C[\pi_{1}(L^{\circ})])$.
 Its homology class is independent of the choice of almost complex structure $J$, and of the Lagrangian immersion $f$ up to ambient Hamiltonian isotopy. \end{thm}

 Theorem \ref{t:general} will be restated and proved in Proposition~\ref{th:potdga}.
 The algebra $CE(\Lambda;\C[\pi_{1}(L^{\circ})])$ can be computed explicitly in terms of generators and relations.
-By a straightforward generalization of the surgery result in \cite{EL}, it is isomorphic to
+By a generalization of the surgery result in \cite{EL}, see Section \ref{sec:generalizations} for a discussion, it is isomorphic to

 the wrapped Floer cohomology endomorphism algebra of the union of the cotangent fibers to the connected components of $L^\circ$ in the Weinstein neighborhood of the immersed Lagrangian $L$ (constructed for example as a self-plumbing of $T^{\ast}Q$).
 This algebra can also be expressed in other ways.
-Decomposing $L^{\circ}$ into handles and applying the Legendrian surgery formula to the result provides a quasi-isomorphism with the \emph{higher genus multiplicative pre-projective algebras} associated to a certain quiver.
-Alternatively, working directly with the Lagrangian skeleton of the Weinstein neighborhood of $L$ gives a description in terms of \emph{string topology} of the immersion $L$ itself.
-Section~\ref{sec:preprojective} elaborates on these different viewpoints.
+As shown by Etg\"{u}--Lekili in \cite{EL17}, decomposing $L^{\circ}$ into handles and applying the Legendrian surgery formula to the result provides a quasi-isomorphism with the \emph{derived} higher genus multiplicative pre-projective algebras associated to a certain quiver.

+Multiplicative pre-projective algebras (PPA) of a quiver were introduced by Crawley-Boevey--Shaw \cite{CBS06} and later generalized by Bezrukavnikov--Kapranov \cite{BK16} to a higher genus version.
+In line with the results mentioned above, we prove in Section~\ref{sec:preprojective} that the algebras $H_0CE(\Lambda,\C[\pi_{1}(L^{\circ})])$ used here indeed are isomorphic to the PPA of a quiver obtained from the plumbing graph of $L^\circ$.
+Furthermore, in the special case of a sphere with a single positive self-intersection we also establish a quasi-isomorphism of the entire dg-algebra and the PPA, see Theorem \ref{thm:homology}.